PatWie/tfGo/README.md

 This might take a some some some ... time.
 The output is

-         64%|#######4               |60951/94579[11:08<06:11,90.46it/s], total_costs=4.5, accuracy-top1=0.125, accuracy-top5=0.312
+         64%|#######4               |60951/94579[11:08<06:11,20.46it/s], total_costs=4.5, accuracy-top1=0.125, accuracy-top5=0.312

 during training.
-So it is able to learn from roughly 1447 board positions per second.
-As there is no large different on a small number of GPUS, this uses the Sync-Training rather than any Async-Training.
+As I saw no big different on a small number of GPUS, this uses the Sync-Training rather than any Async-Training.

-It will also creat checkpoints for the best performing models from the validation phase.
+It will also create checkpoints for the best performing models from the validation phase.